GDBOI101/Cloud-V2/README.md

 - Redirect to the server and enjoy.

 ## Credits:
-Credit to the Project Cloud Dev Team

-### Inspirations
-- Aurora
-- Neonite
-- Rift
+Credids to GD And !Sky for making the backend

 ### APIs used in the backend
 - [Fortnite-API](https://fortnite-api.com/)